mbergevoet/frontend-applications-2021-2022/README.md

 ## Live link

-Ik you don't want to clone and run the app localy you can view the live build of the App by going to the following link\
+If you don't want to clone and run the app localy you can view the live build by going to the following link\
 https://star-wars-viz.herokuapp.com/

 ## License